-Brightside Academy Ohio is a company made up of strong, talented individuals including the company’s leadership team.
-Knowing that children learn the most in childhood, the company’s leadership team, along with their respective teams, work to provide all families access to an excellent educational experience for all children enrolled in our programs.
+Brightside Academy Ohio is a company made up of strong, talented individuals — including the company’s leadership team.
+Knowing that people learn the most in childhood, the company’s leadership team, along with their respective teams, work to provide all families access to an excellent educational experience for all children enrolled in our preschool and child care programs.

 Click on each name below to learn more about our Brightside Academy Ohio leadership team.